Jackbail4/Aegina-CSGO-Chams/README.md

 debug/debugambientcube

-**Aegina-CSGO-Chamsis a simple CSGO Chams Cheat that allows chams for any materials in game.
+**Aegina-CSGO-Chams is a simple CSGO Chams Cheat that allows chams for any materials in game.
 Easy to paste if you want to XD. (gimme credits :D)**

 ## What features exist?